Deploying Microsoft Teams but have Webex Users?

 You will need to tell your team they should prepare to lose data or have a lapse in access to that data for a period of time.

 This could be a good exercise to remove redundant bots that don’t need to be replicated as connectors.

-If the integration is not available for Microsoft Teams yet, you may need to find a workaround solution or a different SaaS provider entirely.
+If the Microsoft Teams integration is not available yet, you may need to find a workaround solution or a different SaaS provider entirely.

-In the long term, planning to support two or more messaging environments, like Webex Teams and Microsoft Teams gives your Unified Communications IT strategy more flexibility, as long as everyone can work together across different chat platforms.
+In the long term, planning to support two or more messaging environments, like Webex and Microsoft Teams gives your IT strategy more flexibility, as long as everyone can work together across different chat platforms.

-Mio keeps everyone chatting and collaborating in their existing Webex Teams workspaces and their Microsoft Teams environments, while federating messaging across all platforms.
+Mio keeps everyone chatting and collaborating in their existing Webex workspaces and their Microsoft Teams environments while federating messaging across all platforms.

-Mio for Cisco Webex Teams + Microsoft Teams interoperability
+Mio for Webex + Microsoft Teams interoperability

-With Mio, your Webex Teams users don’t need to change platforms and will still be able to chat with colleagues on Microsoft Teams, and vice versa.
+With Mio, your Webex users don’t need to change platforms and will still be able to chat with colleagues on Microsoft Teams, and vice versa.

 Mio is simple to set up:

-- Team members in your Mio Hub can immediately chat in DMs or groups with members on other platforms
+- Team members can immediately chat in DMs or groups with members on other platforms

 - File sharing, threaded messages, reactions, and the ability to edit and delete messages are all supported

 - New conversations will be mirrored in the primary chat platform each employee prefers to use